 Sustrans – Bike to school

-Throughout 2017/2018 our school worked closely with Sustrans to provide a variety of events including Bike Breakfast, The Big Pedal 2018, Bling your Bike and various learn to ride events (balancability bikes FS1, bikes and scooters KS1 and No Stabilisers Day!
+Catherine Infant School works closely with Sustrans to provide a variety of events including Bike Breakfast, The Big Pedal 2018 & 2019, Bling your Bike and various learn to ride events (balancability bikes FS1, bikes and scooters KS1 and No Stabilisers Day!
 Year 2.)

 Walk to school

 All children are encouraged to choose an environmentally friendly and health conscious form of transport to get to school.
 Each week, children should aim to walk, bike, park and stride or bus to school instead of travelling by car.
 They are rewarded each month with a special Walk to School Badge – can your child collect them all?